 A Professional Office

 During the COVID Pandemic, Herman & Wells became a hybrid law firm.
 While we love our primary offices in Pinellas Park, we also have attorneys and paralegals who work from a professional office situated in their own homes.
-This modern approach has helped us grow with personal injury lawyers in Tampa, St. Petersburg, Tallahassee, Lakewood Ranch, Bradenton, and Sarasota.
+This modern approach has helped us grow with personal injury lawyers in Tampa, St. Petersburg, Clearwater, Seminole, Tallahassee, Lakewood Ranch, Bradenton, and Sarasota.

 Pick a lawyer whose office is organized and whose files are well organized.
 You should also expect your lawyer to be on time when meeting with you and to respond promptly to your inquiries.

 Speaking to multiple lawyers will help you identify who is best suited to your needs.
 Comparing their experience, costs, and office environment will let you see how they stack up.
 By meeting with multiple attorneys, you can also get a sense of what to expect from the case.
 The answers will give you an idea of what your case challenges might be and what your chances of succeeding are.
 People who seem overconfident about their success may not be able to back it up.

 What Types of Cases Do Our Florida Personal Injury Lawyers Handle?

 Our personal injury lawyers handle a wide range of cases for clients in Pinellas and throughout Florida.
 We offer a free legal consultation for those who believe they have a viable personal injury case.
 You can call our personal injury law firm at (727) 821-3195.
 There will be no pressure to hire us.
 Whether or not you have a case, we'll be honest with you from the beginning.
 Unless we are successful in recovering compensation for you, you owe us nothing.

 What’s the Best Way to Learn What Your Florida Personal Injury Claim is Worth?

 It depends on the situation, which you don't want to hear, but it's true.
 The following list represents various factors that impact personal injury claims here in Florida: